 What are my employee’s rights when taking sick days in Ontario?

-Sick leave in Ontario is an unpaid, job-protected leave.
+Sick leave in Ontario is unpaid job-protected leave.
 While you are free to offer more sick days or even paid sick leave to your employees, you cannot take away the minimum entitlements provided in the Ontario ESA.
 It is also illegal to punish or discriminate against your employees for exercising their right to take sick days when they need to.

 Employers should note that sick leave in Ontario is also not pro-rated.
 This means if an employee begins employment halfway through a calendar year, they are still entitled to three days of sick leave for that year.
 Unused sick leave days are not carried over to the next year.